edjpman/edjpman.github.io/medVec/mVtutorial.md

 From a purely language based lense, encoder architectures coupled with classification algorithms act as a powerful tool in replicating the process currently performed by medical professionals.
 Encoders trained on a rich medical corpus can provide contextual nuance that make it possible for classifying diagnoses at the level of practitioners from linguistic features only.

 Results of the modeling run reached an accuracy score of XX%, recall of XX%, precision of XX%, and F1 score of XX%.
+While these results are replicable between the tuning and testing set, there are concerns for overfitting given a dataset of only ~1,000.
+Therefore, a significantly larger dataset is required to observe the true strength of BERT.
 Future considerations of this library will include unsupervised techniques for evaluation and classification, additional tools for prospective medical professionals to gain AI literacy in their field, and potentially a performance evaluation in classification between medVec and medical student subjects.

 ## Power of Encoders

 Despite seeming second nature to most, human language is infinitely complex in its use, rule sets, and presentation.
 In each domain language can have vastly different meanings and thus requires a way to differentiate.
-For example, in the medical field the word “discharge” may have two completely opposite meanings yet be used frequently; “The patient had a green nasal discharge” as in an anatomical descriptor and “The patient received the treatment and discharge paperwork and took it home to review” as is an organizational processing step.
+For example, in the medical field the word “discharge” may have two completely opposite meanings yet be used frequently; “The patient had a green nasal discharge” as in a bodily function descriptor and “The patient received the treatment and discharge paperwork and took it home to review” as is an organizational processing step.

-In 2018 [BERT](https://arxiv.org/pdf/1810.04805) (Bidirectional Encoder Representations from Transformers) (cite) was developed as a method for quantitatively distinguishing these features.
+In 2018 [BERT](https://arxiv.org/pdf/1810.04805) (Bidirectional Encoder Representations from Transformers) (Devlin et al., 2019) was developed as a method for quantitatively distinguishing these features.
 The general architecture consists of a series of steps to take text as an input and generate a vector of numerical features as an output that are in essence representing its context.

 <img src="/assets/img/basic-bert-arch.png" class="centered-image">